asw221/dlm/README.md

 Although there are multiple different options to allow users to estimate arbitrary functions of distance, we focus on the use of splines as a flexible and interpretable semi-parametric method.
-Our implementation in the `dlmBE` package relies on the excellent `lme4` package to penalize the spline terms using mixed effects modeling and provide numerically stable results, even for large numbers of radii.
+Our implementation in the `dlmBE` package relies on the `lme4` package to penalize the spline terms using mixed effects modeling and provide numerically stable results, even for large numbers of radii.

-## Fitting and understanding DL models
+## Fitting and interpreting DL models

-Analysis of this type of data may proceed as follows:
+Analysis of this type of data may proceed as follows.
+We begin by computing, for each participant, the radial distance to each environmental feature.
+In the `count.features()` function below, `xy` should be a 2-element (*x*, *y*) vector for a single subject location, `feature.xy` is a 2-column matrix of feature locations (following the `feat.xy` variable above), and `radii` is a vector of desired radii to measure and count features between.
+We follow our prior work and count the total number of features at each available distance on the (50 x 50) grid.
+In general, we advocate an analysis strategy of starting simple and gradually allowing for more complexity, so we fit an initial model with only one DL function of distance and number of fast-food locations.
+A DL term can be included in model formulas with the **`cr()`** function which constructs a cubic radial smoothing spline basis for the lag radii.
+Then we use the **`dlm()`** function to fit the model like any other regression in R.

 ```R
 ## count.features - a function to count the number of features between radii